 We can't have an ENDA bill right now.
 We won't have one until at least the next congress.
 But instead of working to get a good one, people are showing interest in getting a symbolic one that's functionally useless and would leave a great many of our population unprotected even if it were signed by the President.

-But you can continue to advance your argument in a fashion which frames things in terms of a personal attack on a segment of the community, and you can continue to work in a fashion which opposes the seeking of consensus and relies on mob majority rule to dictate our direction
+But you can continue to advance your argument in a fashion which frames things in terms of a personal attack on a segment of the community, and you can continue to work in a fashion which opposes the seeking of consensus and relies on mob majority rule to dictate our direction if you like.

 I, personally, find your approach to be counterproductive and useless.
 I find the us-vs-them mentality which you so passionately promote to be problematic and best and openly antagonistic at worst.